• Skip to primary navigation

 Industrialization spurred various businesses to develop.
 When the demand for manufacturing inputs increased significantly, various businesses in the primary sector sprang up.
 If previously relying on small-scale businesses, large companies have started working on the primary sector.
 An example is an agribusiness company, which has a supply chain from upstream to downstream.

 In addition, the tertiary sector is also developing.
 For example, the manufacturing sector requires various services from businesses in this sector.
-For example, to improve the skills of workers, they need training services.
-Other examples are transportation, logistics, warehousing, wholesale and retail businesses, which play an important role in delivering the company’s output to consumers.
+For example, workers need training services to improve their skills.
+Other examples are transportation, logistics, warehousing, wholesale, and retail businesses, which play an important role in delivering the company’s output to consumers.

 Higher labor productivity